MicrosoftDocs/msteams-docs/msteams-platform/concepts/device-capabilities/native-device-permissions.md

 The [Microsoft Teams JavaScript client SDK](/javascript/api/overview/msteams-client?view=msteams-client-js-latest&preserve-view=true) provides the tools necessary for your Teams mobile app to access the user’s [device permissions](#manage-permissions) and build a richer experience.

-While access to these features is standard in modern web browsers, you must inform Teams about the features that you are using, by updating your app manifest.
-This update allows you to ask for permissions,  while your app is running on the Teams desktop client.
+While access to these features is standard in modern web browsers, you must inform Teams about the features you use by updating your app manifest.
+This update allows you to ask for permissions while your app runs on the Teams desktop client.

 > [!NOTE]
-> Currently, the Microsoft Teams support for media capabilities, is only available for mobile clients.
+> Currently, the Microsoft Teams support for media capabilities is only available for mobile clients.

 ## Manage permissions